 Take Action to Close Guantánamo

 Witness Against Torture is a movement, not an organization.
 We are a group of friends who started by walking to Guantánamo, and now we come together each year grudgingly, unwillingly, with trepidation and outrage.
 You are welcome to join our events and we really encourage everyone to join our annual fast for justice.
 If you are looking for something to do from home anytime.
 Here are 3 suggestions: Fast on Fridays, write and get to know the men, and call your representatives.

 Learn About the Current Situation

 If you’re new to the issue, get to know the basics of the situation at Guantánamo.
-The US detention center at Guantánamo Bay has been open for over 14 years.
-As of January 5, 2017, 55 men remain imprisoned, 16 of whom are cleared for release.
-During the 14 years it’s been open, less than 2% of the hundreds detained have been convicted of any crime.
+The US detention center at Guantánamo Bay has been open since Jan.
+11, 2002.
+As of February 2023, 32 men remain imprisoned, 18 of whom are cleared for release.
+During the 21 years it’s been open, less than 2% of the hundreds detained have been convicted of any crime.

 Depending on how much time you’ve got on your hands, we recommend the following methods of educating yourself (listed from least to most time-consuming):